 (Click on the image to enlarge.
 Image owned by SameVine.
 Used for reference only)

 In her pitch, Katrina talks about a multi-channel communication strategy that incorporates both traditional marketing channels (print, tv, radio) with new-age digital marketing channels (website, videos, sms, etc.).
 Sounds good in theory but how does one go about executing this?

 A QR Code is a square-shaped barcode that can store information such as website links, text, and contact information.
-Such a code can easily be read using a QR Code scanning application on a smartphone, which everyone carries with them these days.
+Such a code can easily used in promotional campaigns.
+And can be read using a QR Code scanning application on a smartphone, which everyone carries with them these days.